 Condominium.
-A buildings, the dwelling units of which are that is individually owned, each owner receiving a deed enabling them to sell, mortgage, or exchange their dwelling unit independent of the owners of the other dwelling units dwellings on the same property or in the buildings same building.
+A dwelling that is individually owned, each owner receiving a deed enabling them to sell, mortgage, or exchange their dwelling independent of the owners of the other dwellings on the same property or in the same building.

 Continuing Care Retirement Community.
 A residential facility designed to provide a comprehensive cohesive living arrangement for senior adults in accordance with a license pursuant to New York Public Health Law, Article 46, that may also be commonly referred to as a life care community.